|

 herein required, submit an affidavit stating the circumstances showing

 such capacity to contract marriage.
-(66a)
+(66a) Art.
+22.

 The marriage certificate, in which the parties shall declare that